Loading

 5. The authorization is not intended for use to facilitate or obstruct the success of a take-over bid where Kitron is the target company.

-6. The authorization encompasses share capital increase by the contribution of any kind and the right to incur Kitron ASA with special obligations according to the Norwegian Public Limited Liability Companies Act section 10-2.
+6. The authorization encompasses share capital increase by contribution in any kind and the right to incur Kitron ASA with special obligations according to the Norwegian Public Limited Liability Companies Act section 10-2.

-7. The authorization encompasses resolutions on mergers according to the Norwegian Public Limited Liability Companies Act section 13-5.
+7. The authorization encompasses resolutions on merger according to the Norwegian Public Limited Liability Companies Act section 13-5.

 9. The Board of Directors is authorized to decide other terms and conditions of the subscription and is authorized to amend the articles of association as implied by the use of this authorization.